holochain/docs-pages/src/tutorials/coreconcepts/hello_test.md

 Congratulations!
 You have tested your first Holochain app.
 Look at you go! :sparkles:

+!!! success "Solution"
+    You can check the full solution to this tutorial on [here](https://github.com/freesig/cc_tuts/tree/hello_test).

 ## Key takeaways
 - Testing is done through the tests folder and uses the Tryorama testing JavaScript framework.
 - Tests are arranged into scenarios and are run by the conductor.